Blog commenting may be the most overlooked strategy for indirectly increasing blog traffic and profits.

 Comment on relevant blogs.

-But stick to your niche to bond with like-minded people.
+Stick to your niche to bond with like-minded people.

 Target your blog commenting campaign.
 Connect with people who enjoy your blogging niche.